Grenay, Pas-de-Calais

 Grenay ([ɡʁənɛ]; Guernay) is a commune in the Pas-de-Calais department in the Hauts-de-France region of France.
 It is part of the arrondissement of Lens, the canton of Wingles and the Communaupole de Lens-Liévin.
 Its population was 6,799 in 2019.
-The current mayor is Christian Champire, elected in 2020.
+The current mayor is Christelle Buissette, elected in 2023.

 Geography

 An ex-coalmining and light industrial town situated some 5 mi northwest of Lens, at the junction of the D165 and the D58.

 Coal mining

 Excavation of the 640 m Mine 11 at Grenay by the Compagnie des mines de Béthune began in October 1904.

 Excavation of the 749 m Shaft 11bis, for ventilation, began in May 1906.